nfzhou/PicatPrism/README.md

 Picat> show_sw
 Switch coin: unfixed_p: head (p: 0.666666667) tail (p: 0.333333333)

-The porting of PRISM to Picat was done by Neng-Fa Zhou while he was a research fellow at Goldman Sachs in the summer of 2019.
-Thanks to Vijay Saraswat for the opportunity.
+This porting of PRISM to Picat was done by Neng-Fa Zhou while he was a research fellow working with Vijay Saraswat at Goldman Sachs in the summer of 2020.